 Yes, you can learn more about strengthening and stretching exercises for lower back pain from Goodrx.com, WebMD, Harvard Health Publishing, and Medical News Today.

-The right exercise program can help relieve low back pain by gently stretching tight muscles, improving core strength, and increasing flexibility.
+The right exercise program can help relieve lower back pain by gently stretching tight muscles, improving core strength, and increasing flexibility.
 There is no best exercise for everyone, so it’s important to talk to a physical therapist for personalized guidance.

-If you suffer from low back pain or other conditions, you should talk to a healthcare professional before starting an exercise routine.
+If you suffer from lower back pain or other conditions, you should talk to a healthcare professional before starting an exercise routine.
 You may feel some mild discomfort during stretching and other exercises, but you should stop if you feel sharp pain or symptoms such as numbness in your legs.

 Let Us Help You Get Relief From Back Pain

-If you suffer from low back pain, Apex Orthopaedics Spine & Neurology is here to help get back to living pain-free.
+If you suffer from lower back pain, Apex Orthopaedics Spine & Neurology is here to help get back to living pain-free.
 Between our on-site team and partners, patients have access to orthopedic doctors, chiropractors, physical therapists, and other experts.

 Contact us today at 704-412-3045!